uShifty/Shifty_GPSTracker/README.md

 # Shifty_GPSTracker
 A ESX based script for civilians to attach trackers onto vehicles to keep track of their targets.
+You need to stay in range of the vehicle in order for the trackers signal to stay connected.
+Once out of range it will not reconnect once in range.
+I am looking into a way to increase the range,

 # Requirements
 Mythic_Notify: https://github.com/mythicrp/mythic_notify

-Mythic_ProgBar(My Edit): TBR
+Mythic_ProgBar(My Edit): https://github.com/ShiftyOG/mythic_progbar

 # Installation
 Drag and drop into your resource folder